odemolliens/react-native-logging-tools/README.md

 Need to add `@react-native-firebase/app` and `@react-native-firebase/analytics` to your project and follow their documentations to setup them properly.

-To be able to send log to firebase analytics each time when you will call our `logEvent`, you need to add `createFirebaseLogger` to our `initLogging`'s second parameter which take an array.
+To be able to send log to firebase analytics each time when you will call our `logEvent`, you need to add `createFirebaseLogger` to our `init`'s second parameter which take an array.

 `createFirebaseLogger` take one parameter, you have to add it `analytics()` from `@react-native-firebase/analytics`